ompugao/pdflatex-action-ubuntu/README.md

-platex-action
+pdflatex-action
 ---

-[platex-action](https://github.com/tsukuba-mas/platex-action) is a GitHub Action that compiles TeX files and create the PDF.
+[pdflatex-action](https://github.com/ompugao/pdflatex-action) is a GitHub Action that compiles TeX files and create the PDF.
+This is originally forked from [platex-action](https://github.com/tsukuba-mas/platex-action).

 [Japanese README](README.ja.md)